sarroutbi/nbde-tang-server/README.md

 * Go compiler (v1.19.6+).
 Recommended version: v1.22.5.
 * Docker (v24.0.7+ recommended).
 Podman (v4.9.0+ recommended) can be used as an alternative to Docker.

-Compilation of Tang operator needs to be performed in top directory, by executing **make docker-build**.
+Compilation of operator needs to be performed in top directory, by executing **make docker-build**.
 The name of the image must be provided.
 In case there is no requirement to update the version, same version compared to the last version can be used.
-Otherwise, if new version of the Tang operator is going to be released, it is recommended to increase version appropriately.
+Otherwise, if new version of the operator is going to be released, it is recommended to increase version appropriately.

 In this case, same version is used.
 Last released version can be observed in